Azure/Industrial-IoT/modules/opc-publisher/README.md

           }
         ]

-If you want to publish node values even they have not changed after a certain amount of time (with this you can also publish static node values regularily), then you can add the `HeartbeatInterval` key to a node configuration.
+If you want to publish node values even they have not changed after a certain amount of time (with this you can also publish static node values regularly), then you can add the `HeartbeatInterval` key to a node configuration.
 This specifies a value in seconds where the last value should be resent, even it has not changed:

                 "HeartbeatInterval": 3600,